 The most effective rehabilitation programs incorporate an exercise class 3 times per week and attendance at our education lectures.
 We understand that it may be difficult to dedicate this time commitment; therefore we will work with you to coordinate a schedule that fits your availability and needs.

-We request that you call our office to schedule all appointments and sign up for classes.
-Our phone number is 303-440-2126, 7am-4pm Monday – Thursday, 7am-12pm Friday.
+We request that you call our office to schedule an appointment and sign up for classes.
+Our phone number is 303-440-2126, 8am-4:30pm Monday – Friday.

 All classes and lectures are held in the Cardiac Rehabilitation department/gym:

 BCH Medical Pavilion, 2nd Floor

 Exercise classes: Monday/Wednesday/Friday: 8:45am, 10:15am, 1:30pm, and 3:00pm

 *Each session lasts approximately 1 hour with a 5-10 minute warm-up, 30-40 minutes of cardio, and 15-20 minutes of weight training/range of motion, balance and stretching.

 Education lectures: Each class will be followed by a brief education lecture, lasting 5-15minutes.

 Wednesdays we will have guest lecturers presenting on their area of expertise and how it relates to cardiovascular disease.
 Lecture schedule will be posted in cardiac rehab.